COACHING TO SOCCER-FIELD CONDITIONS

 – The risk of injury goes up in wet weather, as does that of illness.
 Players must stretch more often and must get wet clothes off as soon as possible.
 Remember that heat loss is accelerated in cold and damp weather.
 Again, the availability of proper clothing is critical.
 It is imperative that players use their warm-ups and rain gear correctly.

-– Many of the safety concerns addressed above are equally important considerations for PRACTICES.
+– Most of the safety concerns addressed above are equally important considerations for PRACTICES.

 © Copyright, John C. Harves